dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 * A standardized and extensible format for identification of credentials, using COSE header parameters {{RFC9052}}, supporting credential transport by value or by reference, enabling very compact representations.

-* Crypto agility and secure ciphersuite negotiation, with predefined compactly represented ciphersuites and support for extensibility using the COSE algorithms registry {{RFC9053}}.
+* Crypto agility and secure cipher suite negotiation, with predefined compactly represented cipher suites and support for extensibility using the COSE algorithms registry {{RFC9053}}.

 * Selection of connection identifiers identifying a connection for which keys are agreed.

 * Support for integration of external security applications into EDHOC by transporting External Authorization Data (EAD) included in and protected as EDHOC messages.

-A necessary condition for a successful completion of an EDHOC session is that both peers support a common application profile including method, ciphersuite,  etc. More details are provided in  {{I-D.ietf-lake-app-profiles}}.
+A necessary condition for a successful completion of an EDHOC session is that both peers support a common application profile including method, cipher suite,  etc. More details are provided in  {{I-D.ietf-lake-app-profiles}}.

 EDHOC messages makes use of lightweight primitives, specifically CBOR {{RFC8949}} and COSE {{RFC9052}} {{RFC9053}} for efficient encoding and security services in constrained devices.
 EDHOC is optimized for use of with CoAP {{RFC7252}} and OSCORE {{RFC8613}} to secure resource access in constrained IoT use cases, but it is not bound to a particular transport or communication security protocol.